websanco/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/using-widget-pages/styling-widgets-and-assets/configuring-the-look-and-feel.md

 # Getting Started with Widgets Configuration

 Widgets that are available out-of-the-box with Liferay DXP share several common features.
 These include look and feel, exporting/importing app data, communication, sharing, permissions, scoping, and configuration templates.
-These features work together to facilitate information flow within product and provides an enhanced experience for your users You'll start with look and feel configuration options.
+These features work together to facilitate information flow within Liferay DXP and provides an enhanced experience for your users You'll start with look and feel configuration options.

 ## Look and Feel Configuration